siddhartha-gadgil/DeptWeb/_posts/2020-02-12-algebra-symposium.md

 __Title:__ ​ Representation growth of arithmetic lattices

-__Abstract:__ Let G be a group and let r(n,G) denote the number of equivalence classes of n-dimensional complex irreducible representations of G. Representation growth is a branch of asymptotic group theory that studies the asymptotic and arithmetic properties of the sequences (r(n,G)).
+__Abstract:__ Let $G$ be a group and let $r(n,G)$ denote the number of equivalence classes of $n$-dimensional complex irreducible representations of $G$.
+Representation growth is a branch of asymptotic group theory that studies the asymptotic and arithmetic properties of the sequences $(r(n,G))$.
 In 2008 Larsen and Lubotzky conjectured that all irreducible lattices in a high rank semisimple Lie group have the same degree of polynomial representation growth.
 In this talk I will explain the conjecture and describe the ideas around the proof of a variant of the conjecture: if the lattices have polynomial representation growth (which is known to be true in most cases) then they have the same degree of polynomial growth.
 This is a joint work with Nir Avni, Benjamin Klopsch and Christopher Voll.

 ---